Where wintry showers and ice will hit UK on New Year’s Day

 Tuesday

-Mostly dry with patchy cloud and sunny spells.
-A few showers likely in eastern coastal counties.
-Cloud thickens in northern Scotland later with patchy rain and strengthening winds arriving.
+Most places dry today with patchy cloud and sunny spells.
+A few showers are possible in southwest England and eastern coastal counties.
+Turning breezy in northern Scotland later with thicker cloud and outbreaks of drizzle.

 Join our commenting forum